zayfod/pycozmo/docs/functions.md

 Newer Cozmo models have a backpack button.
 The `RobotState` message has a `backpack_touch_sensor_raw` field but it seems that it's value does not change as a result of button presses.

-Currently it is not know how to detect button presses.
+Button press and release events are communicated bu the `ButtonPressed` message.
+It is immediately available on connection and does not require `Enable` to be used.

 Wheels